Barry Dorn

-Barry C. Dorn, M.D. (born 1941) is Associate Director of the National Preparedness Leadership Initiative (NPLI), a joint program of Harvard T.H.
+Barry C. Dorn (born 1941) is an American physician who is Associate Director of the National Preparedness Leadership Initiative (NPLI), a joint program of Harvard T.H.
 Chan School of Public Health(HSPH) and the Center for Public Leadership at Harvard's John F. Kennedy School of Government and Associate Director of the Program for Health Care Negotiation and Conflict Resolution at HSPH.
 He is also an Instructor in Public Health Practice at HSPH and Clinical Professor of Orthopedic Surgery at the Tufts University School of Medicine.
 Additionally, he served on the Faculty of Health Services at Ben-Gurion University of the Negev, Israel from 2010-2013.
 Formerly, he practiced at Excel Orthopedic Specialists.
 He retired from medical practice in 2007.
-Dr. Dorn is among the leaders in the development of the health care negotiation and conflict resolution field.
+Dorn is among the leaders in the development of the health care negotiation and conflict resolution field.